Microsoft Excel Shortcuts

 Insert today’s dateCtrl ;⌃ ;

-Some shortcuts depend on the active selection — entering an array formula needs a selected range, and fill commands need a source cell highlighted.
+Some shortcuts depend on the active selection or cell mode.
+Fill commands need a source cell highlighted; array formulas need a selected range.
 The whole reference and its search run in your browser; nothing you type is uploaded.